Wookido99/BEEP/README.md

 ## Data and pretrained artifacts

-Most dataset files are included in this GitHub repository.
-The only exception is the MNIST dataset, because one of its processed files exceeds GitHub's regular 100 MB file size limit.
-Please download the MNIST dataset separately and place it under `data/MNIST/` before running MNIST experiments.

 Base explainers have already been pretrained, and their artifacts are included in this repository either as parameters or cached scores: